Asif Ali Zardari: Surrey estate

 He bought a 365-acre (148-hectare) 20-bedroom luxury estate in Rockwood, Surrey in 1995 through a chain of firms, trusts, and offshore companies in 1994.
 The country home's refurbishment abruptly ended in October 1996, shortly before the end of his wife's second term.
 He initially denied for eight years that he owned the property, and the bills for the work on the unoccupied mansion were not paid.
 Creditors forced a liquidation sale in 2004, and the Pakistani government claimed the proceeds because the home had been bought with money obtained through corruption.
 However, he stepped in to claim that he actually was the beneficial owner.
 As of November 2008, the proceeds were in a liquidator bank account while a civil case continued.

 The estate includes two farms, lodgings, staff accommodation, and a basement made into an imitation of a local pub.
 The manor has nine bedrooms and an indoor swimming pool.

 He had sent large shipments from Karachi in the 1990s for the refurbishment of Surrey Palace.
 He has faced allegations from various people, including the daughter of Laila Shahzada, that he acquired stolen art to decorate the palace.
 He earlier had plans for a helipad, a nine-hole golf course, and a polo pony paddock.

+In popular culture

+In the Indian-Hindi language duology Dhurandhar and Dhurandhar: The Revenge about Operation Lyari, he is portrayed by actor Sanjay Mehndiratta.